cuga-rajal/opensim_apple_arm64/README.md

 Apple Silicon chip, and to install a more recent version of the Bullet physics engine on that system.

+This project is in active development, and this page will be updated as the project evolves.

 If you just want instructions to run Opensim native on an Apple Silicon Mac, you can skip down to the General Requirements section.
-Running Opensim on Apple Silicon no longer requires special libraries and patches that were previously posted here, as these have been merged with the main Opensim distribution.
+Running Opensim on Apple Silicon no longer requires special libraries and instructions previously posted here as these have been merged into the Opensim distribution.

 The following files in this repository mirror the latest versions in the Opensim repository (dotnet6 branch):